 The result is that our advancement has been so marked and rapid that the generations of the last few decades have ripened in thought and expanded in intellect until the great majority of the civilized world is now prepared for truth.
 Today the subject of Personal Magnetism, in the various names to which it has been made to answer, is much in the mouths of the people.
 It is spoken of, studied, and used in every community in the civilized world.
 It is one of the everyday facts.
 It is wrought into fiction and is recognized as one of the great realities and essential potencies of life.
 It is something which nobody can afford not to investigate.
-Those who have investigated and studied the subject have invariably become enthusiasts by virtue of the realization of its great importance, dealing as it does with self-culture and interior development.
-While we are anxious that everyone should pecome familiar with our methods, we prefer to have those investigate who have felt at some time within themselves an involuntary impulse and irresistable conviction that to here is something of knowledge and life and strength above and I beyond the ordinary sphere of living.

-To, such minds on the instruction will be most advantageous becomes they will be instructed in producing the greatest satisfaction and highes thappiness possible.
+To see who have investigated and studied the subject have invariably become enthusiasts by virtue of the realization of its great importance, dealing as it does with self-culture and interior development.
+While we are anxious that everyone should become familiar with our methods, we prefer to have those investigate who have felt at some time within themselves an involuntary impulse and irresistable conviction that there is something of knowledge and life and strength above and beyond the ordinary sphere of living.
+To such minds our teachings will be most advantageous because they will be instrumental in producing the greatest satisfaction and highest happiness possible.